payu-india/CMS-Chatbot/docs/Offerings/introduction-to-affordability/loyalty-edge-introduction/launch-loyalty-program-using-dashboard.md

 9. Click **Save & Next**.
 10. Click **Publish** to go live with the campaign.

+## Manage Loyalty Edge Campaigns

+You can check or update the details of an existing campaign and customer transactions as a result of a campaign as described in the following sections:

 ### View Campaign Transactions

 To view the transactions due to campaign: